Cost of living · Omaha, Nebraska · 2026

 How much does housing cost in Omaha?

 A 2-bedroom apartment in Omaha costs approximately $1,368 per month based on HUD Fair Market Rent data.
-Housing is typically the largest expense, making up about 19% of the total monthly budget.
+Housing makes up about 19% of the total monthly budget.

 Is Omaha more expensive than the national average?